grpc/grpc.io/content/en/docs/languages/python/basics.md

 than creates a new one.
 The generated code files are called `route_guide_pb2.py` and `route_guide_pb2_grpc.py` and contain:

-- classes for the messages defined in route_guide.proto
+- classes for the messages defined in route_guide_pb2.py
-- classes for the service defined in route_guide.proto
+- classes for the service defined in route_guide_pb2_grpc.py
   - `RouteGuideStub`, which can be used by clients to invoke RouteGuide RPCs
   - `RouteGuideServicer`, which defines the interface for implementations of the RouteGuide service
-- a function for the service defined in route_guide.proto
+- a function for the service defined in route_guide_pb2_grpc.py
   - `add_RouteGuideServicer_to_server`, which adds a RouteGuideServicer to a `grpc.Server`

 {{< alert title="Note" color="info" >}}